mansi172003/CODECRAFT_WD_02/README.md

 7.While the stopwatch is running, you can click the "Lap" button to record lap times.
 8.The recorded lap times will be displayed below the stopwatch in a list format.
 **Features**
-Start: Begins the stopwatch and starts counting time from zero.
+1.Start: Begins the stopwatch and starts counting time from zero.
-Pause: Pauses the stopwatch at the current elapsed time.
+2.Pause: Pauses the stopwatch at the current elapsed time.
-Reset: Stops the stopwatch and resets the timer display to "00:00:00."
+3.Reset: Stops the stopwatch and resets the timer display to "00:00:00."
-Lap: Records lap times while the stopwatch is running and displays them in a list below the timer.
+4.Lap: Records lap times while the stopwatch is running and displays them in a list below the timer.
 Technologies Used
-HTML: Provides the structure and elements of the web application.
+1.HTML: Provides the structure and elements of the web application.
-CSS: Styles the visual elements and layout of the application.
+2.CSS: Styles the visual elements and layout of the application.
-JavaScript: Implements the stopwatch functionalities and timing logic.
+3.JavaScript: Implements the stopwatch functionalities and timing logic.